drewvlaz/virtual-assistant/CONTRIBUTING.md

 # Contributing

-As this is a senior project, it is currently being developed independently.
+As this is my senior project, it is currently being developed independently.
 However, any suggestions would be welcome and, of course, feel free to fork the project.